SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls_en/PT-P-IP-M01-005.md

 - [ ] Set Minimum password length (1) with the profile parameter login/min_password_lng >= 12
 - [ ] Set a maximum number of days a password can be unused with profile parameter login/password_max_idle_initial (set between 1 to 14)
-- [ ] Set expiry for passwords to be changed with profile parameter login/password_expiration_time <= 90
+- [ ] Set an expiry for passwords to be changed with profile parameter login/password_expiration_time <= 90
 - [ ] Define a password history size with the profile parameter login/password_history_size >= 5
 - [ ] Do not store passwords for old kernels to interpret by setting profile parameter login/password_downwards_compatibility=0
 - [ ] To enforce users to comply with the password policy set profile parameter login/password_compliance_to_current_policy=1